-This month marks my first anniversary at Revelry.
+This month marks my first anniversary as a front end design engineer at Revelry.
 As I sit back and reflect on the past year, I realize just how much growth I’ve experienced.
 Prior to Revelry, I was working primarily in web.
 I was confident in my work and thought I knew it all when it came to HTML and CSS.
 Boy was I wrong!
 Within my first week, I was introduced to Ruby, Foundation, GitHub, SASS, Kanban, and terminal commands.
 Needless to say, I felt a little overwhelmed at first.
 But this was exactly what I asked for from them… a challenge.

 Here’s some of my key take-aways from my year one working with Revelry: